Dispatch Statistics

 CCPD total event count – this data refers to the number of incidents that were created by dispatchers in the Computer Aided Dispatch (CAD) system.
 The total is comprised of several types of incidents, some of which include reports handled by the police and fire departments in the field, traffic stops, pedestrian checks, non-emergency fire responses and documentation reports handled by dispatchers over the phone.

-A note about statistics: this data is compiled monthly by dispatch supervisors and is re-verified at the end of each year.
+A note about statistics: this data is compiled monthly by supervision and is re-verified at the end of each year.
 Changes in certain data over the course of an investigation may result in slight statistical variations throughout the year.
 If you use our statistical data as a tracking tool, remember that small changes can occur, and you might not be able to balance the same data when you collect it from different sources.

 Dispatch